 script: echo "Deploying application"

-This configuration defines two stages: test and deploy.
+.
 Each stage has a single job, which echoes a simple message.
 Of course, in a real-world scenario, you would replace these placeholder scripts with commands to run your tests and deploy your application.

 The test stage is where you'll want your automated tests to run.
 This can include unit tests, integration tests, or any other kind of tests that your project requires.
 The goal is to ensure that your code is working as expected and that no regressions are introduced.

 In a Ruby on Rails project, you can use the built-in test framework or any other testing library you prefer.
 To run your tests in the pipeline, simply replace the placeholder script in the test job with the command to run your tests.
-If you're using Rails' built-in test framework, this would be bundle exec rails test.
+If you're using Rails' built-in test framework, this would be bundle exec rails test

 The final step in setting up your CI/CD pipeline is to configure the deploy stage.
 This is where your application will be deployed to your production environment.
 The specific commands required will depend on your deployment environment and strategy.